Guides

 Authentication for Proxy Routing

-When using the Proxy Routing approach, you need to include your Pay-i API key in request headers and direct requests to the appropriate Pay-i endpoint:
+When using the Proxy Routing approach, you need to include your Pay-i API key in request headers and direct requests to the appropriate Pay-i endpoint.
+The recommended approach is to use environment variables:

 import os